sigasi/sigasi_insights/manual/linting.md

 Available since Sigasi 2.30

 Most VHDL designers prefer named associations in port and generic maps in instantiations.
 This makes it a lot easier to spot wrong connections.
-By default Sigasi warns when positional associations are used.
+By default Sigasi Studio warns when positional associations are used.
 You can change the severity of this check via **Preferences > Sigasi > VHDL > Errors/Warnings** in the **Instantiation statement valiadation** section.

 ## Quickfix for Third Party Libraries

 If you are using vendor libraries from Altera or Xilinx (ISE or Vivado), you do not need to set up these libraries by hand.
-Sigasi has a QuickFix to do this for you.
+Sigasi Studio has a QuickFix to do this for you.

 ![](images/alteraquickfix.png)